appgardenstudios/hyaline/www/content/documentation/how-to/install-github-app.md

 **HYALINE_LLM_MODEL** - The LLM model to be used.
 This will be referenced as the value for `llm.provider` in the configs (using environment substitution).
 Please see [configuration reference](../reference/config.md) for supported values.

 ### 3. Run Install
-To bootstrap the repository in preparation for the Github App installation you will need to run the `Install` workflow and review/edit/merge the generated pull request.
+To bootstrap the repository in preparation for the GitHub App installation you will need to run the `Install` workflow and review/edit/merge the generated pull request.

 Manually trigger the `Install` workflow in your `hyaline-github-app-config` repo instance and ensure that it completes successfully.
 It will run `Update Hyaline` to ensure your `hyaline-github-app-config` repo is properly connected and up-to-date.
 It also runs `Doctor` to generate a pull request with a set of suggested changes and configuration updates based on the repositories in scope of the `HYALINE_GITHUB_TOKEN` generated above.